CodewithSaurabh/SK-Enterprises.github.in/README.md

 # SK-Enterprises
-There have also sql file
-I will upload soon...
+There have some error I will fix it soon.